aptos-labs/aptos-core/aptos-move/framework/aptos-token/doc/token.md

 <code>name: string::String</code>
 </dt>
 <dd>
- The name of the token, which should be unique within the collection; the length of name should be smaller than 128, characters, eg: "Aptos Animal #1234"
+ The name of the token, which should be unique within the collection; the length of name should be smaller than 128, characters, eg: &quot;Aptos Animal &#35;1234&quot;
 </dd>
 <dt>
 <code>description: string::String</code>